cosmo0/mame-retroarch-bezel-converter/README.md

 ## Usage

+**!!!
+BACKUP YOUR FILES BEFORE USING THIS TOOL !!!** I have used it on my own files but I cannot guarantee that it will work on yours.

 Get a detailed help and list of options by running `bezel-tools --help` or `bezel-tools [verb] --help`.

 ### Check overlays integrity